 Secure GIS Pro has been your choice.

-If other platforms want to compete with GIS Pro ... they start by investigating how they did with ultra precision.
+If other platforms want to compete with GIS Pro ... they start by researching how they did with ultra precision.